 “We want to make Beeson the premier divinity school that supplies military chaplains,” Dr. Baker said.

-One of Beeson’s strength is that students interface with faculty members in person and not over the computer, he added.
+One of Beeson’s strengths is that students interface with faculty members in person and not over the computer, he added.
 This incarnational approach is important to the military.

 "We are tremendously grateful to the Bakers for establishing this scholarship and being fully committed to providing an excellent pathway to military chaplaincy for appropriately called and gifted Beeson students,” Beeson’s Dean Douglas A. Sweeney said.
 “Those serving in the Armed Forces stand in need of the best possible spiritual guidance and care.
 Now some of them can get that care from future Beeson alumni."